Developer Guides

 Advanced Querying

-The query builder provides a fluent interface for complex queries:
+The query builder provides a fluent interface for complex queries and uses SurrealDB by default for optimal performance:

 const recipes = await Recipe.query(perspective)